 There are two issues with first-party data.
 You need to be sure that the data comes from your ICPs (ideal customer profiles).
 Otherwise, the information might not be relevant to you.
 Another issue is that you can’t generate first-party data at scale, since you’re limited to your ad budget, website visitors, and BDR efforts.

-Using second-party data is a great auxiliary way to expand your reach in the market, but it’s still limited in scope compared to what third parties can provide and is somewhat less accurate than what you can collect yourself.
+Using second-party data is a great auxiliary way to expand your reach in the market, but it’s still limited in scope compared to what third parties can provide because customer and audience data is somewhat less accurate than what you can collect yourself.

 Third-party data comes from aggregating existing information.
 It’s nearly infinite and there are numerous companies that sell access to it in an organized and digestible form.
 This is sometimes referred to as external buyer intent data.